silviot/edx-platform-wiki/WIP:-Mixed-Module-Store.md

 ***Optional Revision Parameter***

-In other cases, callers may need more detail control of the specific revisions of an xBlock that they want to access.
+In other cases, callers may need more detail control of the specific revisions of an XBlock that they want to access.
 For such usage, we have provided an optional revision parameter in certain modulestore methods so the caller has more control of which revisions are queried.
 Currently, the following methods support a revision parameter: `has_item`, `get_item`, `get_items`, `get_parent_location`, and `delete_item`.

 The branch and revision constants can be found in the `ModuleStoreEnum` class: